 Fig. 5.59 presents the relative differences in runoff characteristics simulated by GR4J using raw RCM and bias corrected precipitation when compared to those modelled using observed precipitation.
-The two panels in each plot represent the testing periods, and the boxplots corresponds to the '\same' and '\cross' results in Fig. 5.58.
-To put the comparison in perspective, the errors sourced from hydrological models are also presented in each plot where 'HM\calib' represents the calibration error (comparing hydrological model simulation driven by observed precipitation with observed streamflow), and 'HM\cross' represents the cross-validation error (comparing hydrological model simulation using parameters calibrated to the same period with those using parameters calibrated to a different period).
+The two panels in each plot represent the testing periods, and the boxplots corresponds to the 'same' and ' cross' results in Fig. 5.58.
+To put the comparison in perspective, the errors sourced from hydrological models are also presented in each plot where 'HM calib' represents the calibration error (comparing hydrological model simulation driven by observed precipitation with observed streamflow), and 'HM cross' represents the cross-validation error (comparing hydrological model simulations driven by observed precipitation using parameters calibrated to the same period with those using parameters calibrated to a different period).